jasonzou/es-plantuml/README.md

 # es-plantuml
 Event storming PlantUML diagram template and VS Code snippets

-## Warning - Incomplete
+## Warning - verison 0.0.1

-I started working on this event-storming plant uml template inspired by [C4-PlantUML](https://github.com/adrianvlupu/C4-PlantUML) but found it impractical to use due to layout limitations in PlantUML.
+I found this github project when I was searching for a tool for learning event storming.
+The original author states >I started working on this event-storming plant uml template inspired by [C4-PlantUML](https://github.com/adrianvlupu/C4-PlantUML) but found it impractical to use due to layout limitations in PlantUML.
 Event storming relies a great deal on being able to position elements relative to other elements.
 PlantUML supports this in theory, but in practice I found the layout results to be unpredicable.
 See [Known Issues] for more details.

+She is mostly right.
+But I was able to make this work with some minor changes.

 ## Sample Diagrams